-The OSCE Parliamentary Assembly has continuously called for more progress on the Code of Conduct, confirming its support for full implementation in several re-solutions over the past years.
+The OSCE Parliamentary Assembly (PA) has continuously called for more progress on the Code of Conduct, confirming its support for full implementation in several resolutions over the past years.
 This year, the OSCE PA was active in engaging parliamentarians in discussions on the Code of Conduct throughout the OSCE region.
-In September 2013, Makis Voridis, Chair of the OSCE PA's Committee on Political Affairs and Security, addressed Conference Regional for the the Mediterranean Region held in Malta.
+In September 2013, Makis Voridis, Chair of the OSCE PA's Committee on Political Affairs and Security, addressed the Regional Conference for the Mediterranean Region held in Malta.
 He emphasized the OSCE PA's commitment to parliamentarian oversight of military affairs.